Tell me more ×

 }

-you can also add an custom url for files via hook generate_rewrite_rules
+You can also add a custom URL for files via the hook generate_rewrite_rules

 add_filter( 'generate_rewrite_rules', 'fb_generate_rewrite_rules' );